Summit Electric Supply

-Summit Electric Supply is an American privately held wholesale distributor of industrial electrical equipment and supplies.
-The company is headquartered in Albuquerque, New Mexico where it was founded in 1977.
+Summit Electric Supply is an American wholesale distributor of industrial electrical equipment and supplies, headquartered in Albuquerque, New Mexico, where it was founded in 1977.

-Summit provides electrical equipment and supplies and supply chain solutions to electrical professionals, contractors, project managers, engineers, and others working on commercial, industrial, residential, marine, or export projects.
-Summit also provides electrical materials and services to contractors for general maintenance, repair, and operations (MRO); original equipment manufacturers (OEMs); and engineering, procurement, and construction (EP&C) professionals.

-The company ranked 17th on Modern Distribution Management's 2019 list of top electrical distributors based on 2018 revenue of $505 million.
+The company ranked 17th on Modern Distribution Management's 2019 list of top electrical distributors based on 2018 revenue of US$505 million.

-Summit has 25 service centers in the United States – located in New Mexico, Arizona, Texas, Louisiana, and Oklahoma – and a service center in Dubai, United Arab Emirates.
-It also has three global divisions that support specific industries and specialized project requirements.
+Summit has 25 service centers in New Mexico, Arizona, Texas, Louisiana, and Oklahoma in the US, a service center in Dubai, United Arab Emirates, and three global divisions that support specific industries and specialized project requirements.
 The company's international sales division and Engineering, Procurement, & Construction (EP&C) division are located in Houston, Texas.
 Its marine division is in New Orleans, Louisiana.